softeng364/resources/labwork/lab5/lab5.md

 - Visualize the least-cost path tree (on top of the original graph) using [`nx.draw_networkx_edges`](https://networkx.github.io/documentation/stable/reference/generated/networkx.drawing.nx_pylab.draw_networkx_edges.html).
 This function has many optional parameters: We need only specify `edgelist`, `edge_color`, and perhaps `width`.
 Again, ensure that the result is consistent with Slide `5-15`.

-- **[Extra]** NetworkX provides implementations of the Dijkstra, Bellman-Ford, Johnson, Floyd-Warshall, and A* algorithms.
+- **[Extra for Experts]** NetworkX provides implementations of the Dijkstra, Bellman-Ford, Johnson, Floyd-Warshall, and A* algorithms.
 Contrast these in terms of generality, efficiency, and dependence on network structure.

 ## Implementation of Dijkstra's algorithm